 Is your computer rugged enough to withstand extreme conditions?
-Snow has hit Upstate New York and after a summer of unbearable heat waves hitting places all over the world, the extreme temps got us thinking.
+After a summer of unbearable heat waves hitting places all over the world, with winter and snow quicking approaching Upstate New York, the extreme temps got us thinking.
 The US covers 3.797 million square miles of land with normal climates ranging from cool and rainy to hot and desert, so how are there computers that can withstand a diverse set climate and extreme conditions year-round?

 IP65 is part of the ingress protection testing and protects against the infiltration of dust, foreign objects and liquids.
 The IP65 designation means that the object is completely protected against dust and jets of liquid.